answebdev/twilight-zone-api-home/README.md

 const { width } = useWindowDimensions();
 ```

-The down below in `Home.js` component, I used a ternary operator.
-For my "Get Started" button, I used an anchor tag in the `href` so that when the user clicks on the "Get Started" button, the user would navigate to the "Documentation" section down below.
-This is where the issue arose, and so to address this, I used a ternary operator here.
+I then used `width` down below in `Home.js` component.
+For my "Get Started" button, I used an anchor tag in the `href` so that when the "Get Started" button is clicked, the user would be navigated to the "Documentation" section down below.
+This is where the issue arose.
+As described above, when the user is navigated to the "Documentation" section of the page on smaller screen sizes, the "Documentation" header text sat halfway underneath the hero section.
+To address this, I used a ternary operator and the `width` constant.

 ```
 <a